-The CHERISH Pilot Grant & Training Core will select reviewers with expertise related to pilot project proposal submissions.
-Reviewers will be CHERISH advisory board members, CHERISH leadership and investigators, CHERISH Research Affiliates, and/or relevant experts identified by these individuals.
+The CHERISH Pilot Grant, Training & Mentoring Core will select reviewers with expertise related to pilot project proposals.
+Reviewers will include CHERISH advisory board members, CHERISH leadership and investigators, CHERISH Research Affiliates, and/or relevant experts identified by these individuals.

 Review criteria and the associated scoring system are similar to those employed by the NIH.
 Pilot project applications will be evaluated on the following criteria: